ChristophNeumann/IPCP/README.md

 * [Contact](#contact)

 ## General info
 This project is a prototype of the IPCP that can be applied to Pyomo models.
-It is mainly intended for researchers to experiment and compare computational results on their MICP instances and to enable easy reproducibility of the computational results of the above article.
+It is mainly intended for researchers to experiment and compare computational results on their MICP instances and to enable an easy reproducibility of the computational results of the above article.

 Under a Gams license, you may convert Gams-models to Pyomo models and then apply the IPCP.
 The process of converting models is described [here](https://www.gams.com/latest/docs/S_CONVERT.html).